Table of Contents

 - Gardening trading for medicinal properties is one of the main causes for their decline.

-- Habitat destruction is also rampant, the wetlands harboring such plants being the main casualties during the expansion of urban and rural habitation.
+- Habitat destruction is also rampant, the wetlands harbouring such plants being the main casualties during the expansion of urban and rural habitation.

 - Pollution caused by effluents containing detergents, fertilizers, pesticides, sewage etc. into the wetlands is yet another major cause for their decline (Since insectivorous plants do not tolerate high nutrient levels).